cyclr/docs/pages/v2/05-application-connectors/information/adestra-information.md

 {::options parse_block_html="true" /}
 <section class="card">

+## Tables

-The Adestra system has the concept of tables some method calls require a table ID.
-You can call the List Core, and List Data table methods to find the ID.
+Because the Adestra system has tables, some method calls require a table ID.
+You can call the **List Core**, and **List Data** table methods to find the ID.

 The contact methods have the default ID and Email specified; you can add custom fields as specified on the method for the required table.
-The table definition can be downloaded from the Adestra portal or via the connector table methods.
+You can download the table definition from the Adestra portal or via the connector table methods.

 </section>